jmd395-jayasankari/readme_2/readme.md

     **MetadataFile Location and Updates**
     - The metadata configuration file should be maintained in the Fabric Lakehouse under the following path:
           Lakehouse_Name/Tables/config/metadata_config.csv
+     ** How to update:**
+        - Download the existing metadata_config.csv file locally.

+        - Add or modify entries (tables, primary keys, incremental columns, tracked columns).

+        - Upload the updated file back to the config folder in the Lakehouse.

     **Handling Multiple Primary Keys**
     - In the configuration file, multiple primary keys should be defined using the | delimiter.